How is Zeffy free?

 • Fundraising statements: Many states want to see fully audited fundraising statements that show cash flow, functional expenses, activities, and financial position.

-• GAAP requirements: Some states require nonprofits to use GAAP standards, which will impact how you prepare your forms and documents.
+• GAAP requirements: Some states require nonprofit organizations to use GAAP standards, which will impact how you prepare your forms and documents.

-• Registration: In 39 states, your nonprofit must register before any legal fundraising activity can occur.
+• Registration: In 39 states, your nonprofit organization must register before any legal fundraising activity can occur.

 Nonprofit accounting best practices

-Hopefully, you’re feeling well-equipped with the logistics of nonprofit accounting.
+Hopefully, you’re feeling well-equipped with the logistics of not for profit accounting to explore your financial health.
 Now, we’ll pivot into ways to get the most value from best practices for implementing compliant and proactive approaches within your team.

 Set clear and realistic fundraising goals